-At first glance, Pinterest appears to be one of the safest social media sites.
+At first glance, the Pinterest app appears to be one of the safest social media sites.
 Its main purpose is for people to find and save ideas for anything from DIY projects to recipes to design.
 Unfortunately, that doesn’t mean that Pinterest is entirely safe.
 There are several things parents need to keep in mind as they allow their children to browse Pinterest, notably including:

 - Mature content, including pornographic content, that hasn’t yet been blocked by Pinterest

 - Content that glorifies eating disorders or self-harm

 - Links that lead away from Pinterest to other sites that could potentially be dangerous